Gold 6553 metres, CR76.5/149

 64, Bryce Bibby (2015 Origins); Steve Surry (2017 Origins)

-Luxury self-catering homes are available to rent through the club website.
-The St Francis Golf Lodge has 10 guest rooms close to the clubhouse.
-St Francis Links is developing a boutique hotel by Mantis next to the clubhouse.
-It is being sold as a sectional title scheme.
+Luxury self-catering homes are available to rent through the estate’s website.
+The St Francis Lodge has 10 guest rooms close to the clubhouse.
+A new sectional title development by Mantis Group will feature two-bedroom en-suite units (with double garage) overlooking the 18th hole with ocean views.

 Spacious 280-metre range with grass bays separate from clubhouse, reached by golf cart.
 Extensive short-game area adjoins clubhouse.